Brain Tumours

 There are two main types of brain tumours — primary and secondary brain tumours.

-The tumour arising from any brain tissue or its membrane or nerve fibres are called primary brain tumours.
-Depending on the type of primary tissue, the rate of growth is very varied.
+The tumour arising from any brain tissue, or its membrane, or nerve fibres are known as primary brain tumours.
+The rate of growth varies significantly depending on the type of primary tissue.
 Some tumours are aggressive and fast-growing, while others grow relatively slower.
-Glioma is the most common type of primary brain tumour with a poor prognosis due to its aggressive nature of growth and spread within the brain parenchyma tissue.
+Gliomas, the most common type of primary brain tumour, are particularly concerning due to their aggressive nature and tendency to spread within the brain’s parenchyma, often resulting in a poor prognosis.

 How are Brain Tumours caused?